Logarithmic Subdiffusion from a Damped Bath Model: Conclusion

 Some important future work will be to develop a quantum master equation or a classical Fokker-Plank equation describing the evolution of the system of interest.
-While the coupling between the system and bath is identical to the Markovian Caldeira-Leggett model, this endeavour is complicated by the infinite time scale of the bath, which prohibits the usual time scale arguments to simplify the derivation.
+While the coupling between the system and bath is identical to the Markovian Caldeira-Leggett model, this endeavour is complicated by the infinite time scale of the bath, which prohibits the usual time scale arguments that are necessary to carry out the derivation.